HujiAnni/CAC01-Constructing-Expressions-in-Python/README.md

 # Constructing-Expressions-in-Python
-This place saves the exercise flow of the course "Constructing Expressions in Python" on eCornell.
+A place where I save the revision exercise flow of the eCornell course "Constructing Expressions in Python".